 15. Provides The Essential Amino Acids

-Aloe vera juice offers all the essential amino acids, which your body cannot produce (53).
+Aloe vera juice offers 20 of the 22 amino acids, including 7 of the 8 essential amino acids (53).
 These amino acids, apart from promoting overall health, can also help in muscle building.

 And because of its detoxifying effects, the juice also helps build lean muscle mass.